- Public opinion in most countries, with a few exceptions, is hardening around the need to do more to address the changing climate.

 Options for Ethylene Industry

 A combination of decarbonization and energy transition options and scenarios could bring the emissions to Net Zero levels.
 Developing an optimum combination of approaches will be dictated by regional and local factors.
 The companies will have to assess individual facilities and sites to develop the most appropriate approaches as they can vary significantly from one site to the other.
-The choices will depend on zero-carbon electricity pricing, CCS infrastructure and availability/scale of innovative technology options to be economical.
+The choices will depend on zero-carbon electricity pricing, CCS infrastructure, and availability/scale of innovative technology options to be economical.

 The decarbonization options could include:

-At Apex PetroConsultants, we work together with client teams to assess decarbonization approaches for each individual facility and site that are economical to meet short to mid-term targets while focusing on the longer term net-zero approaches.
+At Apex PetroConsultants, we work together with client teams to assess decarbonization approaches for each individual facility and site that are economical to meet short to mid-term targets while focusing on the longer-term net-zero approaches.

 Typical specific energy consumption can vary between 3,500 to 8,000 kcals/kg (6,300 to 14,500 Btu/lb) of product ethylene.
 Cracking furnaces typically contribute between 45 to 65% of energy consumption in an ethylene plant.
-The remainder is contributed by recovery section, including main compressors.
+The remainder is contributed by the recovery section, including the main compressors.

-The level of energy consumption and variability of split is dictated by many factors.
+The level of energy consumption and variability of the split is dictated by many factors.
 The main ones include:

-Generic benchmarks may provide directional indication about the relative comparison to peers in the grouping, it is normally an insufficient approach for determining the viability and success of the programs to either strategic approach for digital transformation or to achieve environmental/energy efficiency and sustainability targets.
+Generic benchmarks may provide a directional indication about the relative comparison to peers in the grouping, it is normally an insufficient approach for determining the viability and success of the programs to either strategic approach for digital transformation or to achieve environmental/energy efficiency and sustainability targets.
 Another weak area for external and internal benchmarks is understanding and determination of asset capability.
-A simplistic approach that a facility could only produce as much as it has done historically can lead to an underestimation and underutilization of its capability, therefore influencing not only the benchmarks but also operating and maintenance discipline.
-A systematic approach based on understanding of all aspects of process technology/design, main equipment limits/performance, plant data along with operation/maintenance approach etc. can not only provide a meaningful baseline but also determine the strategic approach for energy and digital transformation.
+A simplistic approach that a facility could only produce as much as it has done historically can lead to an underestimation and underutilization of its capability, therefore influencing not only the benchmarks but also operation and maintenance discipline.
+A systematic approach based on an understanding of all aspects of process technology/design, main equipment limits/performance, plant data along with operation/maintenance approach, etc. can not only provide a meaningful baseline but also determine the strategic approach for energy and digital transformation.

-Each business must sort through multiple needs and competing demands under a cyclic business environment to focus on the strategic priorities that are best aligned with their vision and objectives.
+Each business must sort through multiple needs and competing demands under a cyclic business environment to focus on the strategic priorities that are best aligned with its vision and objectives.
 The list summarizes some of the business needs and demands: